matgat/m32-pars-adapt/readme.md

 _________________________________________________________________________
 ### Syntax
-* Key names can be unquoted, double quotes necessary just if name contains special chars
+* Key names can be unquoted (double quotes necessary in case of spaces or other special chars)
-* Separators like comma or semicolons are not strictly necessary
+* New line acts as a key-value separator (in that case other separators like comma are optional)
 * Supported multiple (comma separated) keys
 * Equal sign is tolerated for plain `key=value` assignments
 * Supported double slash line comments (`//`) as shown in the example below